Akingbola’s Money Laundering Trial Resumes June 13 - THISDAYLIVE

 They also contravene the provisions of Sections 13 (1), 15(1)(a), and 28(3) of the Banks and Other Financial Institutions Act, Cap B3, Laws of the Federation, 2004.

-One of the offences also contravenes the provisions of Sections 14(1) of the Money Laundering Prohibition Act, 2004.
+One of the offences also contravenes the provisions of Sections 14(1) of the Money Laundering Prohibition Act, 2004 (NAN)